 A Few, Final Tips and Resources for Naming Characters

-Readers have made tons of excellent suggestions for character-naming resources.
-Here are their additions to the ever-growing list of resources for naming characters:
+Readers of Writing Forward have made tons of excellent suggestions for character-naming resources:

 - Visit Behind the Name to peruse names and their meanings.
 You can browse by gender and/or nationality.